-Camp Structure: The camp day varies between more structured activities (like crafts, cooking, science, music, and field trips) and free playtime for all age groups.
+Camp Structure: The in-person camp day varies between more structured activities (like crafts, science, and music) and free playtime for all age groups.

 Camp des Lucioles includes daily nap/rest time in the afternoon.

 Les Navigateurs virtual programming includes large and small group time, screen breaks, and ideas for offline activities.